jmiramont/mcsm-benchs/docs/intro.md

 ## Noise generation function

-A function handler to a noise generator method (or a dictionary of thse) can be passed by the user as an input parameter.
+A function handler to a noise generator method (or a dictionary of these) can be passed by the user as an input parameter.
 The signature of the functions should be

 ```python